tumblr tracker

 Highlights: The plumeria grove, which blooms spectacularly in summer.

-Time to Spend: Allow for about 1-2 hours.
+Time to Spend: Allow for about 1-2 hours, walking a 2-mile loop.

 Must-See: The extensive collection of African and Madagascar plants.